hashfiputra/test-pt-sellerpintar-digital-asia/README.md

 # The Journal

-This is my implementation code for the Figma desgign of a web article.
+This is my implementation code for the Figma design of a web article.
 My live 👉🏻[website](https://the-journal-hp.vercel.app/)👈🏻

 ## 🚀 Technologies Used